letoram/arcan/src/tools/waybridge/README.md

 is not entirely compatible.
 Such incompatibilities/limitations are tracked separately in the [arcan wiki](https://github.com/letoram/arcan/wiki/wayland).

+XWayland
+====
+Though XWayland support will be enabled at some point, though it will likely just derive from the implementation WLC has. instead, A separate [Xarcan](https://github.com/letoram/xarcan) implementation is maintained for a number of resons, such as better controls of how/ and which/ features gets translated (matters when looking into sharing, display-hw synch, segmentation, ...), for performance (going xwayland -> arcan-wayland -> arcan has some costly friction in translation).

 TODO
 ====
 - [ ] Milestone 1, basics